Skip to main content

 Decision

-OpenZeppelin Governor with TOKEN voting, 4% quorum, and a 2-day timelock.
+OpenZeppelin Governor whose voting weight is an operator’s delivered bytes over a trailing window — not TOKEN balance — with a 4% quorum and a 2-day timelock.
 All governable parameters have hardcoded safety bounds that governance cannot override.
-A 3-of-5 emergency multisig can only pause contracts and add emergency blacklist entries, and has a 12-month sunset enforced via an immutable constructor deadline.
-Governance can vote to extend the sunset by capped increments.
+A 3-of-5 emergency multisig can pause contracts, add emergency blacklist entries, and triage disputed slashes and blacklist entries, and has a 12-month sunset enforced via an immutable constructor deadline — governance cannot extend it; prolonging emergency capability requires deploying a new contract version and migrating through the standard upgrade path.

 Hardcoded safety bounds